This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 Which brand leads in AI visibility and mentions.

-RBC clearly dominates over competitors with surging 73.9% growth
+RBC dominates with surging 73.9% growth in visibility

 5AI Apps tested